rehanvdm/MicroService/README.md

 We remove API GW, use Amazon Event Bridge and implement BASE consistency in the system to truly decouple our microservices.

-# Part 1
+# Part 1 - AWS Serverless: you might not need third party monitoring

-This code is accompanied by this blog post: https://www.rehanvdm.com/general/aws-serverless-you-might-not-need-third-party-monitoring/index.html
+The code is accompanied by this blog post: https://www.rehanvdm.com/general/aws-serverless-you-might-not-need-third-party-monitoring/index.html
  > I hardly ever find myself reaching for third party monitoring services these days.
 I rather use the AWS native observability, monitoring and alerting services.
 The primary reasons being that I can use my favorite Infrastructure as Code (IaC) tool to define the infrastructure as well as the monitoring, observability and dashboards for every project in one place.
 I also only pay for what I use; there are no monthly subscriptions.

 The micro services are defined in these repos: